How to Wear Bronzer if Your Skin Is Already Brown

 Apply Strategically

 Anthony says that the best spots to apply bronzer are on the high planes of your cheekbone—meaning the outer corners of your eye area, by the temples—at the top of your forehead, a small amount on the bridge of the nose, the chin, and right above the eyebrow arch.
 Also keep your skin type in mind.
-If you’re prone to oiliness, you may want to fall back on adding anything shiny, like a glistening bronzer, to your T-zone.
+If you’re prone to oiliness, you may want to avoid anything shiny, like a glistening bronzer, on your T-zone.

 Shop Smart